 When is recovery required?

-- Loss of a NAS link;
+- The loss of a NAS link;

-- Offline array or 'four red lights';
+- An offline array or 'four red lights';

-- Data corruption due to power outages;
+- Data corruption due to a power outage;

 - Firmware crash or failed boot;